tinelix/OpenDSE/README.md

 ```bat
 make vc2 y
 ```
-...and then use OpenDSE.lib in your projects to import OpenDSE.
+...and then use `OpenDSE.lib` from `out/bin` in your projects to import OpenDSE.

 ### Linux